New Zealand Traveller Declaration – Privacy statement

 A person may complete a declaration for another person who is travelling to New Zealand.
 It is the responsibility of the person completing the declaration on behalf of a traveller to obtain the consent of the traveller before doing so.
 It is the responsibility of both the person completing the declaration and the traveller to ensure the information provided in the declaration is correct and accurate.

 When completing a declaration on behalf of another traveller, the name and contact information of the person completing the declaration will be collected and may be used as described in this statement.
+A copy of the declaration, including the details of the person who completed it, will be available to the traveller.

 Your access to your information

-During the trial programme you may access and amend your declaration using the online form at any time before you arrive in New Zealand and present your passport to a Border Official or an eGate system.
 Should you wish to access your personal information submitted in your declaration after this time you may contact NZCS using the details below.

 Under the Act you are entitled to request access to any information an agency holds about you, and to request correction of this information if you believe it to be incorrect.
 You may do this by contacting the relevant agency directly using the details below.
 You may be asked to provide proof of your identity when you do so.